On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data

 We also need the following inequality which is similar to Lemma 2.3 for 3D case in \cite{DY}.

 \begin{lemma} For $f(t,x)\in C^\infty(\mathbb R^{1+2})$ and $t\geq 1$, it holds that for $1\leq\bar t\leq t-2\delta$,

 \end{lemma}

-We will apply the energy method to prove the global existence of solution $\phi$ to \eqref{1.9} in $B_{2\dl}$.
-To this end, motivated by the works on global existence of solutions with small data to 3D nonlinear wave equations satisfying the first null condition in \cite{Lin2,Ding1}, we define the energy as
+We now apply the energy method to derive the global estimates and the existence of solution $\phi$ to \eqref{1.9} in $B_{2\dl}$.
+To this end, motivated by the works on global solutions with small data to 3D nonlinear wave equations satisfying the first null condition in \cite{Lin2,Ding1}, one can define the energy as